 The show opens to the set of a warm, inviting living room.
 Welcome to Miss Abigail’s relationship talk show.
 Everyone in the audience has a pink “ASK MISS ABIGAIL!” card that says, “Got a question about dating, mating or marriage?
 Need some relationship advice?
 Got a question that you’re embarrassed to ask your doctor?
 Ask Miss Abigail instead!”
 Paco, Abigail’s strapping assistant, readies the stage for her arrival.

-Miss Abigail enters to her musical theme and informs the audience that, “over the next hour and eighteen minutes, I’ll teach you all my secret recipes for romance.”
-Her knowledge spawns from all of the relationship and self help books she “devoured” from her Grandmother.
-Plus, she has walked the walk; for twenty-five years she had a perfect marriage, then her husband passed away.
+Miss Abigail enters to her musical theme and informs the audience that “over the next hour and eighteen minutes, I’ll teach you all my secret recipes for romance.”
+Her knowledge spawns from all of the relationship and self-help books she “devoured” from her grandmother.
+Plus, she has walked the walk; for 25 years she had a perfect marriage, then her husband passed away.

 As Abigail explains, the most attractive aspect of any person is their confidence.
 It becomes clear at this point that Paco is very interested in Miss A as he assists her.
 He seems to have developed a bit of a crush in the time they have been working together.

 In this contemporary age there are so many ways to meet someone!
 Once you meet someone it is important to know how to flirt.
 Miss A demonstrates some of her tried and true flirtation techniques like “this stool is free,” and “Lick Lip,” then she brings some audience members up onstage to try it out.